About

 BA (Hons) DipArch MA ARB

-She has led projects ranging in scale from self-initiated temporary interventions to expansive urban studies and complex residential buildings.
-She has previously also gained experience of working client-side both in local government and in the private sector.
-In all capacities, she is interested in exploiting the urban potential of a brief regardless of its scale.
-In 2011 while studying for her Diploma she began developing this approach, co-founding a practice called Scout who undertook both self-initiated and commissioned work.
+In her previous roles including Maccreanor Lavington, Scout and Publica, she led projects ranging in scale from self-initiated temporary interventions to expansive urban studies and complex residential buildings.
+With over 15 years’ experience of leading projects, in all capacities, she is interested in exploiting the placemaking potential of a brief regardless of its scale.

-Emma is committed to supporting younger members of the profession and is part of a number of mentoring programmes as well as initiatives such as Accelerate.
-This enables sixth form students interested in studying architecture to gain skills and an insight into the profession through tutorials structured around a design project.
+Emma is active in teaching and research having taught at the Welsh School of Architecture and the London School of Architecture.
+She is committed to supporting younger members of the profession and is part of a number of mentoring programmes as well as initiatives such as Women in Architecture.

 Richard Hall